kolenaIO/kolena/docs/metrics/iou.md

 IoU(A, B) = \frac {TP} {TP + FN + FP}
 $$

 The IoU for multi-label classification is defined per class.
-This technique, also known as one-vs-the-rest (OVR), evaluates each class as a binary classification problem.
+This technique, also known as one-vs-the-rest (OvR), evaluates each class as a binary classification problem.
 Per-class IoU values can then be aggregated using different [averaging methods](./averaging-methods.md).
 The popular choice for this workflow is **macro**, so let’s take a look at examples of different averaged IoU/Jaccard index metrics for multi-class multi-label classification:

 **Example: macro IoU of ground truth and prediction sets of labels: `Airplane`, `Boat`, `Car`**